NaszvadiG/cim-xa/README.md

 <a href="http://idiorm.readthedocs.org/en/latest/">Documentation for Idiorm Object Relational Mapper</a>

-<a href="http://paris.readthedocs.org/en/latest/">Documentation for Paris Active Record Add-on for Idiorm</a>
+<a href="http://paris.readthedocs.org/en/latest/">Documentation for Paris Active Record Optional Add-on for Idiorm</a>

 <a href="http://phpsavant.com/docs/">Documentation for Savant Templating</a>